 History has been a passion of mine ever since learning about the Romans and the Normans in school, Greek and Roman history and mythology from my parents and reading the stories of Asterix the Gaul.
 Being a local lad, I really enjoyed school and family visits to historic places, such as Colchester Castle, Flatford Mill and Lavenham Guildhall.
 It was the stories about people and communities, and the trials and tribulations they faced, which really took my interest.

 It wasnt until studying for my BA in History and English Language at the University of Gloucestershire, 2005-8, that my interest in US, European, and early modern social and cultural history grew.
 This was thanks to a couple of great lecturers.
 Then during my MA at the University of Essex, 2010/11, my interest in religious and gender history developed further.
 This ultimately led to my desire to pursue a PhD at the University of Essex in 2013.
 My research interests now focus on socio-cultural history but with an emphasis on gender, masculinity and religious identity.
-Between my degrees I trained as a teacher and taught A-levels at a private school in London.
-I was awarded Fellowship of the Friends of Historic Essex in 2015, gained my Associate Fellowship of the HEA in 2016, and was the recipient of the Essex Society for Family History award in 2017.
+I was awarded Fellowship of the Friends of Historic Essex in 2015, gained my Associate Fellowship of the Higher Education Academy in 2016, and was the recipient of the Essex Society for Family History award in 2017.

 Recipient of the Friends of Historic Essex Fellowship Award for 2015/16.